BaiGanio/baiganio.github.io/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22] - (optional)

 **Additional context**
-Add any other context about the problem here.
+_Feel free to add any other context about the problem here._